Yamakawa Hiroshi: Political career

 After his time in the army, Yamakawa went into education, becoming school president of the Tokyo Women's Normal School, replacing fellow Aizu native Takamine Hideo.
-He was ran in the 1890 Japanese general election for a seat in the lower house of the Diet of Japan.
+He ran in the 1890 Japanese general election for a seat in the lower house of the Diet of Japan.
 Although he lost in the election, he was made a member of the House of Peers by appointment instead.
 In 1891, he was promoted to the honorific title of Junior Third Court Rank.

 In his later years he devoted himself to writing, and put together the text Kyoto Shugoshoku Shimatsu, which was one of the first texts that gave a view of the Aizu Domain's actions that was not part of the Meiji oligarchs' triumphalist narrative.

 Yamakawa was elevated to the peerage with the title of danshaku (baron) under the kazoku system on January 26, 1898.
 He died in Tokyo eight days later, and was buried at the Aoyama Cemetery.